Carl Hines: Early work life

 Prior to being elected to the Kentucky Legislature, Hines was employed as the district manager of the Mammoth Life and Accident Insurance Company, then Hines was appointed to the Louisville Board of Education in 1968.
 In 1970, Hines was elected secretary of the Louisville-Jefferson County Community Action Commission, and named director of the Housing Opportunity Center in Louisville.

 My Old Kentucky Home

 In 1986, Hines led the movement to change the wording of the Kentucky State Song, "My Old Kentucky Home."
 In that year, a Japanese youth group visiting the Kentucky General Assembly sang the song to the legislators, using the original lyrics that included the word "darkies."
 Hines subsequently introduced a resolution that would substitute the word "people" in place of "darkies" whenever the song was used by the House of Representatives.
-Georgia Davis Powers introduced a similar resolution in the Kentucky State Senate.
+Georgia Davis Powers introduced a similar resolution in the Kentucky Senate.
 Both chambers adopted the resolution.